 Apart from her extensive campaigning work, Heather has also been involved in various literary causes.
 At the age of 14 she developed The Daily Prophet, an innovative online educational portal for children aged 10 and above.
 Run as a faux newspaper based around popular works of literature, children volunteered to write as columnists in the fictional worlds of their favorite books.
 Through this site, where she served as Editor in Chief, Heather personally tutored over 400 children worldwide.
 The Daily Prophet is a 501(c)3 non-profit organization and Heather has been hoping to expand it into an publishing platform so that teachers may use this remarkable program for themselves in classrooms around the world.
 This venture, known as NewsEase, led to Heather being honored with induction into the inaugural class of the prestigious Halcyon Incubator in Washington, DC.
 Unfortunately, due to a worsening of her struggles with Dercum’s, Heather’s dream of a supportive online creative community for children and teachers has been put on hold.

-In addition to her online campaigning and charity work, Heather is currently writing a novel.
-Her other hobbies and interests include jewelry making, photography, painting, design, web development, political philosophy, history, and just generally making things pretty.
+In addition to her online campaigning and charity work, Heather is currently running Perfectly Pitched, a branding, marketing, and pitch deck design services company that supports early stage social entrepreneurs and campaigners.
+She’s putting her extensive expertise to good use, helping to level the playing field of the startup landscape to support other marginalized founders.
+Her other hobbies and interests include writing, jewelry making, photography, painting, design, web development, political philosophy, history, and just generally making things pretty.

-Heather currently resides outside of Washington, DC with her husband and their fluffy white samoyed dog named Tyberius.
+Heather currently resides outside of Washington, DC with her fluffy white samoyed dog named Tyberius.